 HOW TO BOIL TRI-COLORED BABY POTATOES FOR VEGAN ANTIPASTO SALAD

 The tri-colored baby potatoes, for instance, are the only cooked vegetable in the salad.
-In order to cook baby potatoes to include in a cold salad, it is important to cook them all the way through.
-Then, the baby potatoes must be placed in an ice bath to immediately stop the cooking process.
+To cook baby potatoes to include in a cold salad, it is important to cook them all the way through.
+Then, place the baby potatoes in an ice bath to stop the cooking process immediately.

 - Place potatoes in a pan covered in cold water with a teaspoon of salt.